-Note: Further connection proposals for special circuit arrangements are available via our homepage at www.peter-electronic.com.

-Note: Prior to putting the motor brake into operation, the wiring has to be checked.
+- Note: Further connection proposals for special circuit arrangements are available via our homepage at www.peter-electronic.com. - Note: Prior to putting the motor brake into operation, the wiring has to be checked.

-To ensure a reliable function it is necessary to comply with the interlocking conditions:
+To ensure a reliable functioning it is important to keep to the interlocking conditions:

-- To initiate braking, a potential-free normally closed contact of the main contactor is necessary, i.e., when the motor contactor is dropped out, the terminals X3, X4 (start) of the braking device are connected. - The interlocking contact of the braking device (terminals X5, X6 (lock)) has to be looped into the control circuit of the motor contactor, so that the motor contactor cannot pull in during braking.
+- 1. To initiate braking, a potential-free normally closed contact of the main contactor is necessary, i.e., when the motor contactor is dropped out, the terminals X3, X4 (start) of the braking device are connected. - The interlocking contact of the braking device (terminals X5, X6 (lock)) has to be looped into the control circuit of the motor contactor, so that the motor contactor cannot pull in during braking. - 3.
+The braking contactor and the motor contactor are to be interlocked against each other (electrical interlock with normally closed contact)